Water supply and sanitation in Canada

-Water supply and sanitation in Canada is nearly universal and generally of good quality, but a lack of clean drinking water in many First Nations communities remains a problem.
+Canada has nearly universal and generally good quality access to water, but a lack of clean drinking water in many First Nations communities remains a problem.
 Water use in Canada is high compared to Europe, since water tariffs are low and 44% of users are not metered.

 Despite a commitment by the federal government to promote increased cost recovery, only 50% of the cost of maintaining and operating water infrastructure is actually being recovered from users through tariffs, the rest being financed through taxes.

 Access and service quality

 Access to water supply in Canada is nearly universal.
 Concerning sanitation, nearly 75% of Canadians are serviced by municipal sewer systems.
 The remaining 25 percent of the Canadian population is served by septic disposal systems.

 Service quality

 Water supply

 Canada is surrounded on three sides by the Pacific, Arctic and Atlantic oceans and has over 243,000 km of coastline.
 This, combined with the characteristics of Canada's topography and climate, results in abundant freshwater resources.

 Canadian drinking water supplies in cities are generally of excellent quality and supply is continuous.

 On occasion, however, despite the best efforts of water suppliers and in some cases for reasons beyond their control, municipal water supplies can become contaminated either chemically or biologically.
 If this occurs, residents typically are advised to take precautionary measures, such as boiling water before consuming it.
 In an average year, some 500 boil water advisories normally of 3 to 4 day duration, are issued in respect to municipal water supply services, often following severe environmental conditions affecting the quality of the water supply source.

 An unusually extreme case of poor water quality has been the Walkerton Tragedy, a series of events that accompanied the contamination of the water supply of Walkerton, Ontario, by E. coli bacteria in 2000.
 In 2001 a similar outbreak in North Battleford, Saskatchewan caused by the protozoan Cryptosporidium affected at least 5,800 people.